Institutional Review Board

 5. Review annually or at its discretion all ongoing human subject research conducted under the purview of Molloy College.

 Submission of Applications: All applications are submitted electronically with all necessary documents attached to emails directed to the Co-Chairpersons or the IRB email address (email@example.com).
 One paper copy may be delivered for filing.
 Researchers must submit an application for approval to the IRB and must not include human subjects in the research until approval has been given.
-Thereafter, review applications must be submitted annually or when requested, until research is completed.
+Thereafter, renewed applications must be submitted annually or when requested, until research is completed.
 Any changes in the research scope or mode of inquiries to subjects must be reported and receive additional approval by the IRB before implementation.
 Amendments and modifications for extensions or minor additions to an approved study can be requested by email to the Co-Chairpersons of the IRB, who can determine if the change is approved or if a revised, new proposal needs to be completed.
 A copy of the research results must be supplied to the IRB Chair for record purposes to close out the study.

 III.
 Categories of Review

-Research involving human subjects has been divided into three separate categories, each of which will be reviewed by a different process.
+Research involving human subjects has been divided into three separate categories, each of which will be reviewed by a different process (Molloy specific procedures).

-2. Expedited (requires review by several IRB members, not full Board)
+2. Expedited (requires review by 3 IRB members, not full Board)

 3. Full Review (must be reviewed by all IRB members)

-b.
-Research involving survey or interview procedures, except where any of the following conditions exist:
+B. Research involving survey or interview procedures, except where any of the following conditions exists:

 (1) Responses are recorded in such a manner that the human subjects can be identified, directly or through identifiers linked to the subjects.